satriobio/looselab.github.io/_posts/2020-12-02-readfish-cpu.md

   <img src="/img/readfish_logo.jpg" width="400px">
 </div>

-Up until now ReadFish, and selective sequencing, have been limited to users with both a linux OS and an NVIDIA GPU.
+Up until now [ReadFish][7], and selective sequencing, have been limited to users with both a linux OS and an NVIDIA GPU.
 In reality this requires a fairly large box - be it a GridION or a desktop able to support an NVIDIA 1080 GPU or above.